A Bespoke Iran Tour

 On this enthralling, culture-rich journey we’ll take you away from the usual paths and into the historic, rarely visited Caspian Sea region.
 You’ll get up close and personal with Mount Damavand, stroll through the tea gardens of the Caspian coast (possibly even helping with the harvest if timings allow), watch fishermen as they haul in their catches and sample delicious seafood.

-Heading south, you’ll explore the bazaars of Tehran, learn to cook classic Iranian dishes, visit remote mountain villages, bargain with carpet sellers in Kashan and star-gaze at a pioneering new eco-camp in the desert.
+Heading south, this Iran tour will take you to the bazaars of Tehran.
+In this region of the country, you will cook classic Iranian dishes, visit remote mountain villages, bargain with carpet sellers in Kashan and star-gaze at a pioneering new eco-camp in the desert.

-We’ll end our trip with time to explore the historic and magnificent city of Isfahan, arguably the most beautiful city on earth.
-This will be a immersive trip which allows you to see parts of Iran that few others do.
+You’ll end your trip with time to explore the historic and magnificent city of Isfahan, arguably the most beautiful city on earth.
+This will be a immersive Iran tour which allows you to see a part of the world that few westerners get to experience.